Graham Potter: One of Australia's most wanted men nabbed after 12-year hunt

 - Published

-Australia police have arrested one of its most wanted fugitives following a 12-year manhunt.
+Australian police have arrested one of the country's most wanted fugitives following a 12-year manhunt.

-Graham Potter, 64, has been wanted by police since 2010 after failing to make a court appearance to face conspiracy to murder charges in Melbourne.
+Graham Potter, 64, had been on the run since 2010 after he failed to show up to court to face conspiracy to murder charges in the state of Victoria.

-Police arrested him on Monday morning after receiving information that he was at a residential address in Queensland.
+Police arrested him on Monday morning after they were told he was thousands of kilometres away in Queensland.

-Footage released showed him standing in a dilapidated room before being handcuffed and brought away.
+Footage of the arrest shows him standing in a dilapidated room before being handcuffed and taken away.

 A convicted killer, Potter had earlier been sentenced to life imprisonment in 1981 for the decapitation and murder of a teenage girl.
 He was released after serving 15 years of his sentence.

-On Monday, he was arrested at 08:45 local time (23:45 GMT Sunday) at a residence in Ravenshoe, Cairns.
+On Monday, he was arrested at 08:45 local time (23:45 GMT Sunday) at a house in Ravenshoe, in far north Queensland.

-At the time of his hiding, Potter was facing federal charges over an ecstasy and cocaine haul worth A$440m (£232m, $317m), in addition to the conspiracy to murder charges.
+When he went into hiding, Potter was facing federal charges over an ecstasy and cocaine haul worth A$440m (£232m, $317m), in addition to the conspiracy to murder charges.

-There had been several unconfirmed sightings of him across the country since his disappearance, but police had reached a dead end in their search for Potter in 2017, according to Australian outlet The Age.
+There had been several unconfirmed sightings of him across the country since, but police had reached a dead end in their search for Potter in 2017, according to Australian outlet The Age.

-An A$100,000 reward had been offered for information leading to his arrest.
+A reward of A$100,000 had been offered for information leading to his arrest.

-Potter had experimented with changing his appearance and demeanour to evade detection, as he was discovered with items of disguise including hair dye, according to Victoria Police.
+Potter had experimented with changing his appearance and demeanour to evade detection, and he was discovered with items that could disguise him, such as hair dye, according to Victoria Police.

-"This certainly puts to end a long and protracted end to a hunt for a very high-end fugitive that is wanted for very serious criminal charges," said Mick Frewen, Acting Assistant Commissioner of Crime Command in Victoria.
+"This certainly puts a long and protracted end to a hunt for a very high-end fugitive that is wanted for very serious criminal charges," said Mick Frewen, Acting Assistant Commissioner of Crime Command in Victoria.

-Potter will be extradited to the state of Victoria, where he will be presented at the magistrate's court on Tuesday.
+Potter will be extradited to Victoria, where he will face court on Tuesday.